rish987/trackswitch-manuform/README.md

  * The firmware size is approaching the maximum - 28442/28672 (99%, 230 bytes free)
 ```
-Note that this firmare uses up almost all of the space on the MCU,
+Note that this firmare uses up almost all of the space on the MCU (as attested in the warning message),
 so you have to be very careful and selective about any features you want to add to it.

 It will leave the compiled `.hex` file in the root dir, which you can delete: